 You’ll find a Framework for retrospectives built right into MURAL.
 Just click into Frameworks on your tool pane, click Agile, then drag it out to get started.
 (They’re not just for Agile, by the way.
 You can a retrospective for any project or effort!)

-🚀 Pro Tip: Gather valuable feedback about a recent project or campaign with our Project Retrospective Template.
+🚀 Pro Tip: Gather valuable feedback about a recent project or campaign with our Product School certified Retrospective template.

 We’ve even heard of people using MURAL for all kinds of personal event planning as well.
 Many use it for vacation planning.
 One customer used it to plan a move.
 Others have even planned weddings in MURAL.
 Why not?